 You will start on your back in the center of the wind tunnel, ensuring that your head and your feet are not pointed toward any doorway.
 Your instructor will have briefed you on height thresholds for you to be aware of, as you will plan to stage the altitudes that you will rise up to.

 Keep these key elements in mind when learning this skill:

-- First you’ll learn how to use your arms and legs together
+- Learn how to use your arms and legs together

-- You will aim to maintain a constant level as the wind speed is adjusted
+- Aim to maintain a constant level as the wind speed is adjusted

 - Make level changes to a specified altitude and back down to the net